jss367/jss367.github.io/_posts/2017-02-01-Linux-Tips.md

 ## Finding Files

 There are two primary tools I use to find files on Linux, `locate` and `find`. `locate` is the newer and faster tool, but `find` is much more universal and can do a lot more, so I generally use `find`. `find` looks through the file system while `locate` looks through a database.
-As I said, this makes `locate` much faster but you'll have to update the database with `sudo updatedb` before you can find new files.
+This makes `locate` much faster but you'll have to update the database with `sudo updatedb` before you can find new files.

 ### Find Examples ###